Book (In Progress)

 - Baniya, S., (2021).
 The Implication of Transnational Activism and Disaster Response for Global Social Justice.
 Spark: A 4C4Equality Journal.
 URL: https://tinyurl.com/87rwnecw

-- Baniya, S. (Forthcoming) Transnational Assemblages in Disaster Response: Networked Communities, Technologies, and Knowledge Making During Global Disasters.
+- Baniya, S. (Jan 2022) Transnational Assemblages in Disaster Response: Networked Communities, Technologies, and Knowledge Making During Global Disasters.
 Technical Communications Quarterly.
 Accepted.

-- Baniya, S., How Can Technical Communicators Help in Disaster Response.
+- Baniya, S., (May 2022) How Can Technical Communicators Help in Disaster Response.
 Technical Communications.
-Accept with Revision
+Accepted

 - Baniya, S., & Potts, L.,Recognizing the Immaterial Labor for Social Justice: The Experts’ Knowledge During the Pandemic.
 Special Issue on “Intercultural and Participatory Risk Communication about COVID-19: Using Immaterial Labor to Promote Social Justice in a Pandemic.
 Rhetoric, Professional Communication, and Globalization.
 Proposal Accepted.